pmenzel/stranded-coverage/README.md

 stranded-coverage
 =================

 This program reads sorted and indexed BAM files with single-end or paired-end RNA-Seq reads that originate from a strand-specific library and calculates the coverage on each strand.

-The output are two wig files, one for the plus strand and one for the minus strand.
+The output are two files in wiggle format (.wig): one for the plus strand coverage and one for the minus strand coverage.

 The implementation is based on the file `bam2depth.c` from the [samtools package](https://github.com/samtools/samtools)